Measurement of double-parton scattering in inclusive production of four jets with low transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Measuring jets with the CMS detector

 Events of interest are selected using a two-tiered trigger system.
 The first level (L1), composed of custom hardware processors, uses information from the calorimeters and muon detectors to select events at a rate of around 100\unit{kHz} within a fixed latency of about 4\mus~\cite{Sirunyan:2020zal}.
 The second level, known as the high-level trigger (HLT), consists of a farm of processors running a version of the full event reconstruction software optimized for fast processing, and reduces the event rate to around 1\unit{kHz} before data storage~\cite{Khachatryan:2016bia}.

 A global event reconstruction (particle flow) algorithm~\cite{CMS-PRF-14-001} reconstructs and identifies each individual particle in an event, with an optimized combination of all subdetector information.
 Jets are clustered from these reconstructed particles using the infrared and collinear safe anti-\kt algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma} with a distance parameter of 0.4.
 The jet momentum is determined as the vectorial sum of the momenta of all particles in the jet, and is typically within 5 to 10\% of the true momentum over the whole \PT spectrum and detector acceptance, based on simulation.
 Jet-energy corrections are derived from simulation studies so that the average measured energy of jets becomes identical to that of particle-level jets.
 In situ measurements of the momentum balance in dijet, photon+jet, Z+jet, and multijet events are used to determine any residual differences between the jet-energy scale in data and in simulation, and appropriate corrections are made~\cite{Khachatryan:2016kdb}.
 Additional selection criteria are applied to each jet to remove those potentially dominated by instrumental effects or reconstruction failures.
-The jet-energy resolution amounts to 20--25\% at 20\GeV, 10\% at 100\GeV, and 5\% at 1\TeV~\cite{Khachatryan:2016kdb}.
+The jet-energy resolution varies with rapidity and transverse momentum and typically amounts in the central region to 20--25\% at 20\GeV, 10\% at 100\GeV, and 5\% at 1\TeV~\cite{Khachatryan:2016kdb}.

 A more detailed description of the CMS detector, together with a definition of the coordinate system and the kinematic variables, can be found in Ref.~\cite{Chatrchyan:2008zzk}.